neednotapply/Cloud-Scraper/README.md

 python bot.py
 ```

-The bot will log attempts and post any discovered images to the configured Discord channel.
+The bot will log attempts and post any discovered images to the configured Discord channel and/or Matrix rooms.

 Character frequency statistics are saved to `char_stats.json` and used to bias code generation toward more common letters for each domain.
 Only successful codes contribute to this file.
 The file is loaded when the bot starts and written back regularly alongside the domain weights so learning persists between runs.
 Additional heuristics about letter case and digit placement are recorded in `pattern_stats.json` using only successful codes.